wbaopaul/scATAC-pro/README.md

 -   The **output** will be saved under ./output as default
 -   --verbose (or -b) will print the running message on screen, otherwise the message will only be saved under output/logs/MODULE.txt
--   Some large annotation files (such as aligner index file) are available to download [here](https://chopri.box.com/s/dlqybg6agug46obiu3mhevofnq4vit4t)

 Step by step guide to running scATAC-pro
 ---------------------------